seilabecirovic/Selective-disclosure-BLS-Merkle-Trees/README.md

 # Selective-disclosure-BLS-Merkle-Trees
-Proof of concept for selective disclosure of digital credentials using Merkle trees and BLS signatures
+Proof of concept for selective disclosure of digital credentials using Merkle trees and BLS signatures.
+Main focus is on selective disclosure of claims in multiple credentials and their verification.

 ## Setup